DataDog/datadog-operator/docs/secret_management.md

 For convenience, the Datadog Agent and its sibling Cluster Agent images already include a `readsecret_multiple_providers.sh` [helper function][2] that can be used to read from both files as well as Kubernetes Secrets.
 After creating the Secret, set `spec.global.secretBackend.command` to `"/readsecret_multiple_providers.sh"`.

-For instance, to use the secret backend for the Agent and Cluster Agent, create a secret called "test-secret":
+For instance, to use the secret backend for the Agent and Cluster Agent, create a Secret called "test-secret":

 `kubectl create secret generic test-secret --from-literal=api_key='<api-key>' --from-literal=app_key='<app-key>'`